Mission of Burma: Signals and Vs.

 In 1982, Mission of Burma released their first full-length album, Vs..
 The album has since seen wide praise; one review notes "very few American bands from the 1980s released an album as ambitious or as powerful as Vs., and it still sounds like a classic".

 In February 1982, the band recorded a two-song single in collaboration with vocalist Dan Ireton under the name Dredd Foole and the Din.
 Several members played instruments that they did not play in Mission of Burma, with Miller on organ, Conley handling lead guitar, and Swope joining more directly in the instrumentation on prepared bass.
 The collaboration was further developed with a series of live shows, which continued nearly a year beyond Mission of Burma's breakup in 1983.
-This was Mission of Burma's only collaboration during their initial period of activity (1979-1983).
+This was Mission of Burma's only collaboration during their initial period of activity (1979–1983).

 Breakup and aftermath

 In 1983, after the release of Vs., the group disbanded due to Miller's worsening tinnitus, attributed in large part to their notoriously loud live performances—during their farewell tour, Miller took to augmenting his usual small foam earplugs with rifle-range earphones onstage.
 A live compilation, The Horrible Truth About Burma, was assembled of recordings from the farewell tour and released on Ace of Hearts in 1985.
 In 1988, Rykodisc released a compilation album, Mission of Burma, the first compact disc to exceed 80 minutes of playing time.

 Miller and Swope then turned their attention to their side project, the quieter Birdsongs of the Mesozoic (co-founded with their old friend Erik Lindgren, who had played with Miller and Conley in Moving Parts), which they both left in the 1990s, Miller to produce several solo efforts and film scores, and Swope to semi-reclusion in Hawaii.
 Prescott remained active in the Boston music scene, forming Volcano Suns and later Kustomized and The Peer Group.
+He is currently playing in Minibeast.
 Other than producing Yo La Tengo's debut record, Conley dropped out of music, working as a producer for Boston television station WCVB's newsmagazine Chronicle until he formed the band Consonant in 2001.